 At the Ministry’s combat training range, McKay (Marc Boyle) lets a shot though, his shirt stuck with a red dot.
 Shortly after his next physical, he suddenly drops dead in front of the nurse, Susie (Suzanna Macmillan).
 Potterton (Peter Brace) gets a chestful of dots from a machine gun, and dies suddenly while on a fishing holiday.
 Talmadge (Dennis Blanche) too cops a few spots in the face and seconds after Dr Kendrick (John Paul) says he’ll live until 90, he drops dead.

-Colonel Ilenko visits Draker, hinting at an American expansion if all goes well, and is advised to drink the liquor as a preventative.
+Colonel Ilenko (Robert Beatty) visits Draker, hinting at an American expansion if all goes well, and is advised to drink the liquor as a preventative.
 Back at the range, Myers has scored 97% - three dots on his back - for which controller Bradshaw (Roy Boyd) congratulates him.
-Steed is the only person ever to get 100% and Purdey intends to be the second... but Steed calls her and the test is abandoned.
+Steed is the only person ever to get 100% and Purdey intends to be the second… but Steed calls her and the test is abandoned.
 They take Myers into protective custody but he dies in front of their eyes.
 Steed urges Dr Kendrick to find something out of the ordinary with the pile of corpses, and he detects tiny pinpricks on every man.
-Furthermore, on Palmer's shoe he finds a squashed beetle - indigenous to South America!
+Furthermore, on Palmer’s shoe he finds a squashed beetle - indigenous to South America!

 Purdey is prepared for her shooting range test by Jones (Frederick Jaeger), then Bradshaw puts her through her paces.
-Meanwhile, Gambit retrieves the dead agents' files from irate bureaucrat Titherbridge (John Saunders), and then meets Purdey after her test - 99%, "it's the 1% that kills you".
-Steed rings the range, asking Bradshaw to tell Gambit and Purdey he's visiting Professor Lopez, Bradshaw shows his true colours and calls Draker instead.
+Meanwhile, Mike Gambit (Gareth Hunt) retrieves the dead agents’ files from irate bureaucrat Titherbridge (John Saunders), and then meets Purdey after her test - 99%, “it’s the 1% that kills you”.
+Steed rings the range, asking Bradshaw to tell Gambit and Purdey he’s visiting Professor Lopez, Bradshaw shows his true colours and calls Draker instead.
 Outside, Gambit and Purdey review the cases and find a link - all men were on leave.
 Gambit deduces the medical and range test, and goes to check on Bradshaw.
-He playfully subjects Bradshaw to the test and is startled when the man dies in front of him, repeating "Steed's hat" - he reveals that a single hit will kill in 12-14 hours, but more hits and it's a lot faster.
+He playfully subjects Bradshaw to the test and is startled when the man dies in front of him, repeating “Steed’s hat” - he reveals that a single hit will kill in 12–14 hours, but more hits and it’s a lot faster.

 Steed visits Professor Lopez (Bruce Purchase) who tells him Palmer asked him about curare, a South American poison, but moments later he’s dead too, shot with little Klokoe’s blow pipe.
 Purdey, meanwhile, is slowly starting to feel faint from the single dart she was hit by.
 Gambit watches Kendrick investigate Bradshaw’s body, then Steed arrives with Lopez’s and tells Kendrick to check for curare.